Pewillia/fgpa-apgf/samples/help/en-CA.md

 The Basemaps tab lists the base map id of the initial base map to be used and all basemaps that are available listed under the basemaps collection.

 For all base maps the fields to be entered are the following:

- -base mapid ( unique identifier of the basemap), -name of the basemap used for labelling,
++ Basemap Id - The identifier of the basemap.

++ Name - The name of the basemap used for labelling.

-- description displayed when the basemap selector is expanded, -type summary  which is an optional basemap type, -alternate text  to be displayed with the basemap thumbnail image, -thumbnail url which is the path to the thumbnail image use with the basemap selector -tileschema id to be used with the basemap,
++ Description - The description of basemap displayed when the basemap selector is expanded.

++ Type summary - A summary which is an optional basemap type.

++ Alternate Text - The text to be displayed with the basemap thumbnail image.

++ Thumbnail Url - The url which is the path to the thumbnail image use with the basemap selector.

- -layerid,
++ Tileschema Id - The tile schema identifier to be used with the basemap.

++ Id - The identifier of the layer

- -layertype from the pull down list either feature, dyhnamic, image , tile or ogcWms.
++ Layertype - The type from the pull down list either feature, dynamic, image , tile or ogcWms.

--url of he tlayer
-- attribution
++ Url - The url of the layer

+  Attribution

+  + Text checkbox - If the text description is enabled.

+  + Description - This optional field contains the attribution value.
+If empty, it will use copyright text from the server.

+  + Logo checkbox - Select the checkbox if enabled.

+  + Alternate text - The alternate text to be displayed.

+  + URL - The url if the basemap if clicked.

 ## Layers

 The layers tab lists the map layers to be displayed.
 For each map layer to be displayed the  fields to enter are:

-layer type selector either one of these five types of layers that can be selected in the dropdown:
++ layer type selector - either one of these five types of layers that can be selected in the dropdown:

 |Layer Type|Interactive|Server Renders|Datatable support|Notes|
 |----|----|----|----|----|